Saliva

 - Digestive agent – generally digestive function starts in the mouth itself – grinding, dissolving, making food into bolus, etc., are all part of the digestive functions.
 Saliva is the first digestive juice of digestive tract.
 It breaks down the food substances for easy digestion.

-saliva according to the need of the body and also expels the unwanted or overloaded electrolytes or chemicals or bacteria (in rabies, chicken pox, etc., saliva can be infectious).
+- Excretory functions – Saliva has excretory functions too.
+Salivary duct adjusts the composition of saliva according to the need of the body and also expels the unwanted or overloaded electrolytes or chemicals or bacteria (in rabies, chicken pox, etc., saliva can be infectious).

 - Protective functions – Spreading as a layer all over the mucous membrane of mouth acts as protective coat against abrasions or entry of infection.